CihanBarisTurgut/Wood-Anomaly-Detection-Application/README.md

 Your application is READY!

 The models were trained on a private wood dataset that belongs to my lecturer.
 You can find this dataset in the models folder.
+The images in the dataset were manually cropped to remove unnecessary backgrounds.
+For training, they were resized to 256 pixels for DRAEM and FastFlow, and 266 pixels for Dinomaly.

 The metrics of the models are as follows.

 ### 📊 Dinomaly

 | Metric               | Image Score | Pixel Score |